slviajero/tinybasic/MANUAL.md

 String arrays are possible if the BASIC interpreter is compiled with the respective option.
 This is an extension of the Apple 1 language set.

+In BASIC 2.0 strings can be enclosed in two ways "This a string" or 'This is a string'.
+With this both, "'" and '"' are valid strings.

 ### Arrays

 Arrays are autodimensioned to length 10.
 They start with index 1.
 If a different array length is needed the DIM command can be used.
 Example: